Gatlinburg, Smoky Mountains, Appalachian Trail

 Saturday, August 30, 2008: Gatlinburg, Tennessee

-Rugged green tree covered 6,000 foot peaks.
-Fast flowing rivers.
+Rugged, green, tree-covered 6,000-foot peaks.
+Fast-flowing rivers.
 Black bears wandering the thick forest.
 This was our vision of the Smoky Mountains, and this may yet be so, but no signs of it so far.
-In fact, on our way to Gatlinburg, Tennessee we passed through Sevierville.
-We experienced the longest traffic jam on the trip so far.
+In fact, on our way to Gatlinburg, Tennessee, we passed through Sevierville.
+We experienced the longest traffic jam of the trip so far.

 They rented us the smallest car they had.